 Activity Evidence that supports this approach Challenge number(s) addressed Intervention Delivery by Qualified Teacher Phonics (+4 months) To deliver individual interventions in writing and mathematics.
 All PP children accessing interventions make good or better progress across the year.

-Effective Feedback/Quality First Teaching (+9 months) To facilitate PP children receiving weekly feedback on learning in the core subjects.
-To offer emotional support on a needs basis To develop bespoke support for children based on individual need.
-PP children receive timely, formative feedback in which progress against targets is regularly monitored.
-PP achieve age related expectations or above. eading Comprehension Strategies (+6 months) All PP children achieve at least ARE in reading.
-All PP children read with daily and develop reading comprehension strategies.
-All PP children achieve at least ARE in reading, with a proportion achieving greater depth. eading Comprehension Strategies (+6 months)
+The percentage of children achieving ARE in writing increases.

+Targeted Small group tuition and Individualised All PP children

+Interventions instruction accessing

+(+4 months) interventions make

+good or better

+progress across the

+year.

+To develop bespoke

+support for children

+based on individual

+need.

+PP achieve age related expectations or above.

+Daily Reading for all Reading Comprehension Strategies All PP children

+PP children - (+6 months) achieve at least ARE

+in reading.

+All PP children read

+with daily and

+develop reading

+comprehension

+strategies.

+All PP children

+achieve at least ARE

+in reading, with a

+proportion achieving

+greater depth.